mui/material-ui/docs/src/pages/guides/api.md

 1. Using the `children` property is the idiomatic way to do composition with React.
 2. Sometimes we only need a limited child composition, for instance when we don't need to allow child order permutations.
-Under this condition, providing explicit properties makes the implementation simpler and more performant; for example, the `<Tab />` takes an `icon` and a `label` property.
+Under this condition, providing explicit properties makes the implementation simpler and more performant; for example, the `Tab` takes an `icon` and a `label` property.
 3. API consistency matters.

 ## Rules